srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/basics.md

 ### Set

-JSON-RPC is quite flexible when it comes to creating, updating and deleting configuration on SR Linux.
+JSON-RPC is quite flexible when it comes to creating, updating and deleting configuration on SR Linux[^7].
 And additionally, Set method allows users to execute operational (aka `/tools`) commands.

 When changing configuration with the Set method, the JSON-RPC server creates a private candidate datastore, applies the changes and performs an implicit commit.
 Thus, changes are commited automatically (if they are valid) for each RPC.